 Houses will sometimes be abandoned by their owners.
 Such vacancies are often the result of personal bankruptcies, foreclosures, contentious divorces, or unexpected deaths.
 Although perhaps unkempt and desolate, such houses can be ideal investment properties.
 They are often not being actively listed for sale, and thus might be sold at prices substantially below market price.
 Not only do they lack a seller who seeks to negotiate, but they also tend to be the opposite of move-in ready, which is what many prospective home buyers want.

-The downside is that you may need to invest substantial time and money into the property.
+The downside is that you might need to invest substantial time and money into the property.
 Of course, that means you can dramatically increase its value after you do so.
-As a result, many buyers who seek to "flip" houses (improve their value and resell them for profit), as well as buyers who enjoy the idea of spending time on their new home, love to buy abandoned properties.
+Many buyers who seek to "flip" houses (improve their value and resell them for profit), as well as buyers who enjoy the idea of spending time on their new home, love to find and buy abandoned properties.

-What should you consider before purchasing an abandoned property, and where can you find them?
+What should you consider before purchasing an abandoned property, and where can you locate them?

 Buying an abandoned home is not for everyone.
-Such homes are likely to have numerous physical issues that will require time and money after you close on the property, in amounts that might be hard to predict.
+Such homes frequently have physical issues that will require time and money, in amounts that are hard to predict.
 In practice, this adds several considerations.